Rear Admiral Bob Tarrant

 On promotion to Rear Admiral in January 2013 he assumed the role of Operation Commander of the European Union Naval Force Somalia and Commander United Kingdom Maritime Forces.

 Rear Admiral Tarrant is married and has two children.
 Beyond professional duties, he focuses on his family.

 Operation Commander European Union Naval Force Somalia

-The Operation Commander commands the operation from the Operational Headquarters (OHQ) at Northwood, United Kingdom.
+The Operation Commander (OpCdr) commands the operation from the Operational Headquarters (OHQ) at Northwood, United Kingdom.
 There he plans and conducts the operation in conjunction with the political and military authorities of the European Union.